 Ruth Nielsen is the owner and Managing Partner of Nielsen Law Office in Seattle.
 Ruth specializes in Ski Area Defense, Products Liability, Sports and Recreation Defense, Insurance Defense, and Employment Law Defense.
 She is the current President of ASDA, the Association of Ski Defense Attorneys specializing in ski area and other outdoor recreation defense.
 Ruth received her JD from the University of Utah.

-President and CEO, Outdoor Research
+Owner and CEO, Outdoor Research

 Dan Nordstrom has been with Outdoor Research since 2003.
 He is an accomplished climber having summited Rainier multiple times.